 What advice do you have for women who want to have a successful online boutique store?

-A seller on The CraftStar might decide to close their shop, because they’re not getting the sales they wanted … but will come back after 3 months.
+A seller on The CraftStar might decide to close their shop because they’re not getting the sales they wanted … but will come back after three months.
 Around 85% of our sellers come back … which means we’re doing something right!
-It took me ages to figure out what was going on in those 3 months, but we worked it out.
+It took me ages to figure out what was going on in those three months, but we worked it out.

 Sooner or later sellers realize the benefits of having a community around them all promoting the same venue.

-What’s different between CraftStar and other online e-commerce sites like Etsy?
+What’s different between The CraftStar and other online e-commerce sites like Etsy?

 The sellers.
 I’m very aware that creative small business owners often rely on sales for income.
 We do whatever we can to help them get out there.

 Thanks to Bethan Davies for sharing her story!

 Studies have shown if you like this blog post — you will also love the following articles.